 The final stop in my four-city tour of the US in October was Washington, D.C.

 The first stop in my four city tour of America was Seattle in the north-western state of Washington.
-Probably best known for it’s iconic Space Needle, it’s perhaps no surprise that I spent most of my time fixated on this slender looking tower.
+Best known for its iconic Space Needle, it’s perhaps no surprise that I spent most of my time fixated on this slender looking tower.